 While public email addresses certainly provide full public access in the event of a lawsuit, they expose sensitive public data to too much risk.
 A simple phishing scam that targets (publicly posted) district-based email addresses could give hackers access to all of the data and code on its server.
 Ransomware rackets could hold that confidential data hostage or corrupt code to freeze all district operations.

-First, for the sensitive material that boards routinely handle, the best practice is to use a board portal with role-based authorizations.
+For the sensitive material that boards routinely handle, the best practice is to use a board portal with role-based authorizations.
 Versions of a document with different levels of detail will appear for viewers classified as “executives,” “administrators” or “public.”

 Digital communications can boost a school board’s transparency astronomically.
 Rather than waiting for their state to mandate that open-meeting and open-record laws be extended to the digital domain, boards eager to bolster transparency are taking the bull by the horns.
 A board eager to engage citizens at a new level can follow the concrete steps charted by trailblazers in the field.
 Their next challenge will be a champagne problem: How can they harness all the energy and ideas that citizens are bringing to their doorstep?